Ahmed-jerbi/VIOSO-Unity-HDRP/README.md

 Now You should be able to see the shader in play mode, as usual keep an eye on VIOSOWarpBlend.log file to monitor errors.
 - More info about VIOSO/Unity Integration: https://helpdesk.vioso.com/documentation/integrate-3d-engines/unity/
+- **Note**: Blending Gamma adjustment: if your scene uses gamma correction causing bright/dark overlaps, you can adjust the gamma value of the VIOSO shader by adding the variable ex. "gamma=0.45" to VIOSOWarpBlend.ini
 - **Note**: for better synchronisation of effects (shadows/lighting..etc) between displays, you can work in a single view warping mode by using a 2D .vwf export.

 # Limitation